jonathan9-9/project-manager/README.md

 ## Getting Started

-To bring down this project to your local machine follow the the following instructions
+To bring down this project to your local machine follow the following instructions

 ## Prerequisites